Teeth in a Day, All on 4, Implant Bridges and Implant Supported Dentures

 Implant Dentures on Locator Abutments

 It’s possible to make an implant overdenture which snaps on a special abutment called a locator.
 Locators are directly attached your dental implants and stick out slightly of the gums.
 There are special housings designed into the denture which snap onto these locator attachments for a stronger attachment to the denture versus suction or using denture adhesives.
-Only two implants per arch are necessary for this type of implant overdenture versus designs which require bar attachments.
+Only two implants per arch are necessary for this type of implant denture versus designs which require bar attachments.
 So this helps make this option more affordable and may be able to use your existing denture in certain circumstances.

 Some drawbacks are that a full size denture is still required.
 This design still relies on tissue support, otherwise there will still be significant rocking of the denture during chewing.
 In fact, when only two implants are used, there will most likely still be some noticeable movement of the denture when eating or speaking.
 Because of this movement, there is an increased chance of developing sore spots from rubbing.
 Also, the areas of bone without implants will suffer continued bone loss which will lead to a less comfortable fit as time passes.
-Relining the dentures may help as this occurs.
+Relining the implant denture may help as this occurs.
 And the main disadvantage is that these designs are still removable versus fixed designs.